ChenTaHung/GMM-Visualization/README.md

 V7T.plot(fig_title = "GMM-3D")
 ```

-If show in browser using plotly, the image will not be exported to `path_prefix` directory.
+If `pio.renderers.default` set to `"browser"` when using plotly, the image will not be exported to `path_prefix` directory.

-#### 4. Visualize in 2D spaces.
+#### 4. Visualize in 2D spaces with a 2 dimensional dataset.

 ```python